WICG/fenced-frame/explainer/README.md

 *   Feature policy’s objective is the delegation of powerful feature permissions to trusted origins while a fenced frame requires general features like inter-frame communication to be restricted on documents.
-*   Since there is no HTTP header exchange there are more chances of site breakage due to restricting common features like network or inter-frame communications.
+*   Since there is no HTTP header exchange there are more chances of site breakage due to restricting common features like inter-frame communications.